Takanekōdan Station: Lines

-Takanekōdan Station is served by the Shin-Keisei Line, and is located 19.5 kilometers from the terminus of the line at Matsudo Station.
+Takanekōdan Station is served by the Keisei Matsudo Line, and is located 19.5 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of a single island platform, with an elevated station building.

 Platforms

 History

-Takanekōdan Station was opened on August 1, 1961.
+Takanekōdan Station was opened on 1 August 1961 on the Shin Keisei Railway.
 It takes its name from a local public housing project.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Electric Railway.
+The acquisition was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 15,643 passengers daily.